Nintendo video game consoles: Nintendo 3DS (2011)

-Hybrid consoles
+Hybrid and tabletop consoles

 Virtual Boy (1995)

-The Virtual Boy (also known as the VR-32 during development) was the first portable game console capable of displaying true 3D graphics.
+The Virtual Boy was the first portable game console capable of displaying true 3D graphics.
 Most video games are forced to use monocular cues to achieve the illusion of three dimensions on a two-dimensional screen, but the Virtual Boy was able to create a more accurate illusion of depth through an effect known as parallax.
 The Nintendo 3DS also uses this technology.
 In a manner similar to using a head-mounted display, the user looks into an eyepiece made of neoprene on the front of the machine, and then an eyeglass-style projector allows viewing of the monochromatic (in this case, red) image.
 It was released on July 21, 1995, in Japan and August 14, 1995, in North America and at a price of around US$180.
-It met with a lukewarm reception that was unaffected by continued price drops.
+It was never released in Europe, although a release schedule was initially planned.
+The system met with a lukewarm reception that was unaffected by continued price drops.
 Exactly 14 titles were released for Virtual Boy in North America, but only a few were met with positive reception.
 Nintendo discontinued the Virtual Boy within a few months of release.